-Cyprus is a member of the eurozone, and residents and non-residents, whether individuals or corporate bodies, may hold and manage assets and liabilities in any currency and in any country.
+Cyprus has no exchange controls, and residents and non-residents, whether individuals or corporate bodies, may hold and manage assets and liabilities in any currency and in any country, including freely convertible and transferable balances with banks on the island.
 There is no distinction between nationals of Cyprus, nationals of other EU member states, or third-country nationals.